-Two hundred and forty character fonts consisting of alphabets, numerals and other symbols can be displayed.
+Two hundred and thirty eight character fonts consisting of a alphabets, katakanas, numerals and other symbols can be displayed.

-This module has a dual-port RAM that allows data and instructions to be the module continuously.
+This module has a dual-port RAM that allows data and instructions to be sent to the module continuously.
 Thus, the busy flag is always 0 and the host never has to read the busy flag bit to determine if the module is busy.